 2 Cities To Pull More Than $3 Billion From Wells Fargo Over Dakota Access Pipeline

-Seattle's City Council has voted not to renew its contract with Wells Fargo, in a move that cites the bank's role as a lender to the Dakota Access Pipeline project as well as its creation of millions of bogus accounts.
-As a result, the city's won't renew its contract with the bank that expires next year.
+Seattle's City Council has voted to not renew its contract with Wells Fargo, in a move that cites the bank's role as a lender to the Dakota Access Pipeline project as well as its creation of millions of bogus accounts.
+As a result, the city won't renew its contract with the bank that expires next year.

 The unanimous vote will pull more than $3 billion in city funds from the banking giant, the council says.
 Seattle says the bidding process for its next banking partner will "incentivize 'Social Responsibility.'"